ignacioLosc/personal-calendar/agenda/README.md

 + [Usage](#usage)

 ## About <a name = "about"></a>
-This proyect is a MVP of a personal calendar, which manages the application state using Zustand.
+This proyect is a MVP of a personal calendar, which manages the application state using Zustand and uses no external libraries.
 It gives the user the ability to add, edit, delete and search contacts.

 ## Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.